U2 in the rear view: Reflecting on 35 years of U2 fandom

 Though guitarist John Geils recently was in the news after his death in April, the words “J. Geils Band” rarely find their way into casual conversation in 2017.
 But, back in the day, the group — armed with such rave-up rockers as “Centerfold,” “Love Stinks,” “Freeze Frame,” “Must of Got Lost,” “Lookin’ for a Love,” “First I Look at the Purse” and “Give It to Me” — was all over rock radio.

-Propelled by the mic-stand-pole-vaunting stage antics of singer Peter Wolf and the madman harmonica playing of Richard “Magic Dick” Salwitz, a J. Geils Band show was a guaranteed, tell-’em-all-about-it-at-work-the-next-day good time.
+Propelled by the mic-stand-pole-vaulting stage antics of singer Peter Wolf and the madman harmonica playing of Richard “Magic Dick” Salwitz, a J. Geils Band show was a guaranteed, tell-’em-all-about-it-at-work-the-next-day good time.

 But before the festivities could start, you had to struggle through some opening act with a strange name: U2.
 Aren’t they some new punk band or something?
 Yeah, whatever.